BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Fearless
 - Leader (Khazad Guard)

-**ACTIVE/PASSIVE RULES**

-- **Exquisite Mithril Armour** `PASSIVE` - Mithril armour that adds 4 to Durin's Defence rather than the usual 3 (already included in his profile).
+- **Exquisite Mithril Armour** `PASSIVE`

+Mithril armour that adds 4 to Durin's Defence rather than the usual 3 (already included in his profile).

-- **Durin's axe** `ACTIVE` - Master-forged two-handed weapon.
+- **Durin's axe** `ACTIVE`

+Master-forged two-handed weapon.
 Durin may re-roll a single D6 when making a Duel roll.

-- **The Horn of Zirakzigil** `ACTIVE` - A war horn which also gives Durin the Terror special rule.
+- **The Horn of Zirakzigil** `ACTIVE`

+A war horn which also gives Durin the Terror special rule.

-- **The Ring of Durin** `PASSIVE` - Once per game during the Priority phase, after both sides have rolled their dice, you can re-roll your side's Priority roll.
+- **The Ring of Durin** `PASSIVE`

+Once per game during the Priority phase, after both sides have rolled their dice, you can re-roll your side's Priority roll.

-- **The Crown of Kings** `PASSIVE` - For each Wound he suffers, roll a D6.
+- **The Crown of Kings** `PASSIVE`

+For each Wound he suffers, roll a D6.
 On a 6, the Wound is prevented and ignored.

 </div>